herotechcourse/kotlin-blackjack/README.md

   - [ ] Add customize exception messages
   - [ ] Add constants to Input and Output Prompts
   - [ ] Print cards with color (black and red)
+  - [ ] Update the hasBlackJack method to return true only in the first hand